rust-lang/rfcs/text/0000-unsafe-attributes.md

   to consistently support non-builtin unsafe attributes in the future, so the RFC proposes to not do that yet.
 The current approach is forward-compatible with allowing lists and nesting in the future.
+- **Unsafe crates.** Some attributes' requirements cannot be fully discharged locally.
+For instance, if a lib crate uses `no_mangle`, this really puts a burden on *the author of the final binary* to ensure that the symbol dos not conflict.
+In the future it would be better if rust tooling could automatically surface a such requirements to downstream code, for example by an automatic "unsafe attributes used" listing in a crate's generated rustdoc.